vengi-voxel/vengi/docs/voxconvert/Index.md

 `./vengi-voxconvert -s infile.vox lod1.vox`

+## Extract the palette and save as png

+Saves the png in the same dir as the vox file

+`./vengi-voxconvert --src-palette --export-palette infile.vox outfile.vox`

+There will be an `infile.png` now.

 ## Convert volume to mesh

 You can export your volume model into a obj or ply.

 `./vengi-voxconvert infile.vox outfile.obj`

-Cvars to control the meshing:
+Config vars to control the meshing:

 * `voxformat_ambientocclusion`: Don't export extra quads for ambient occlusion voxels
 * `voxformat_mergequads`: Merge similar quads to optimize the mesh